secretstartups/handbook/people-group/general-onboarding/tanewki-tips/index.html.md

 **Q: How long do I have to enroll in benefits?**

-A: You have 30 days fron your start date to enroll in benefits.
+A: You have 30 days from your start date to enroll in benefits.
 Even if you enroll on that 30th day, benefits coverage backdates to your start date.

 **Q: What is Family & Friend's Day?**